Jennifer L. Greenblatt

 Download vcard for Jennifer L. Greenblatt jgreenblatt@goldmanismail.com Save as PDF

-“Jennifer Greenblatt's experience at handling high-profile cases is considerable and she continues to secure a litany of successes for clients.” – The Legal 500 (ranked 2017-2023)
+“Jennifer Greenblatt's experience at handling high-profile cases is considerable and she continues to secure a litany of successes for clients.” – The Legal 500 (ranked 2017-2024)

 "She is very smart, has a very good sense of strategy and is very easy to deal with."
-Chambers USA (ranked 2022-2023)
+Chambers USA (ranked 2022-2024)

 “Jen Greenblatt is a superb partner who has outstanding trial skills and is an absolute pleasure to work with.”
-The Legal 500 (ranked 2017-2023)
+The Legal 500 (ranked 2017-2024)

 "Jen Greenblatt was excellent at oral argument.
 She was very prepared and persuasive.
 The judge paused in the middle of argument to compliment her and say how much he was enjoying their exchange.
 She also came up with a novel argument that our other firms had not considered and that we are now relying on in multiple cases.”
-The Legal 500 (ranked 2017-2023)
+The Legal 500 (ranked 2017-2024)

 "Jennifer Greenblatt is a great team leader.
 Her deep knowledge and agile mind stand out."
-The Legal 500 (ranked 2017-2023)
+The Legal 500 (ranked 2017-2024)

 • In re Zetia (Ezetimibe) Antitrust Litigation

 Strategic and trial counsel for Merck in defending antitrust class actions and opt-out actions in MDL in which direct and indirect purchasers claim that Merck’s settlement of a Zetia® Hatch-Waxman patent case violated federal and state antitrust laws resulting in billions of dollars in overcharge damages.
 Argued dispositive motions and took and defended expert depositions.
 Argued and won motion to exclude one of plaintiffs’ liability experts.
 Argued and won key motions in limine.
 Prepared to conduct cross and direct examination of several trial witnesses when case settled during jury selection.
+Lead counsel for pending remanded opt-out case.

 Gadolinium Retention Contrast Dye Products Liability Litigation